Voice Search SEO Strategies For Company Websites

 In 2018, BrightLocal conducted a study on voice search as it relates to local business.
 After polling over 1,000 US-based consumers, they were able to determine that:

 - 56% of voice searches are conducted on a mobile device

-- 58% of consumers have used voice search to find local business information in the last 12-months prior to the study
+- 58% of consumers have used voice search to find local business information in the last 12-months before the study

-- 46% of voice search users look for a local business on a daily basis
+- 46% of voice search users look for a local business daily

 When performing a voice search, a few main goals seem to dominate search requests on local businesses.

 - More than half (54%) want to be able to make dining reservations